Best Cold Weather Running Gear of 2024

 Best Rain Jacket: Outdoor Research Helium Rain Jacket ($180)

-This jacket is lightweight and extremely durable and made of a 30-denier ripstop.
-For the weight, this jacket packs a lot of weather protection.
-Since it’s waterproof, it’s also less breathable than a water-resistant jacket like the Black Diamond Distance Wind Shell above, so it can get a little warm if it’s raining and not very cold.
+This jacket is made of a 30-denier ripstop nylon and is highly durable and protective for its weight.
+Since it’s waterproof, it is less breathable than a water-resistant jacket like the Patagonia Houdini Jacket above, so it can get a little warm if you’re wearing it when it’s not very cold out.

 We chose the Outdoor Research Helium Rain Jacket as a top jacket in our Best Running Rain Jackets guide.